« Previous Page

 indirectly participating in the person's death, the physician does not directly

 cause the death.
-Only a few states, such as Oregon and Washington, have
+Only a few states, such as California and Washington, have

 legalized physician-assisted death.